 Sebitoli Forest Camp

-Kibale’s secondary tourism centre in the north of the forest offers guided forest walks and a chance to encounter primates such as red colobus, black-and-white colobus, blue monkeys and vervet monkeys.
+Kibale’s secondary tourism center in the north of the forest offers guided forest walks and a chance to encounter primates such as red colobus, black-and-white colobus, blue monkeys and vervet monkeys.
 Visitors may also spot a variety of aquatic, forest and savannah birds and enjoy views of the Mpanga River.

 THINGS TO DO